Custom Validation Annotations in Spring

 4. Integrate with Spring MVC

-In the Spring MVC controller, use the @Valid
+In the Spring MVC controller, use the @Valid annotation to trigger the validation process.

 1 | import org.springframework.stereotype.Controller; |